blaylockbk/Herbie/README.md

 H.xarray("TMP:2 m")
 ```

-Herbie also provides some custom xarray accessors to help you get the grid projection or pick points from the grid nearest a latitude-longitude location.

 ## Data Sources

 Herbie downloads model data from the following sources, but can be extended to include others: